HaliteChallenge/Halite-II/admin/INSTALL.md

 1. Set the coordinator URL to the URL of the externally facing HTTP load balancer created earlier.
 1. Run the script.

 At this point, everything should be set.
-You can `ssh` into individual instances to check on them. `sudo su` to switch to root, and use `screen -list` to see what sessions are running.
+You can `ssh` into individual instances to check on them. `sudo su` to switch to `worker`, and use `screen -list` to see what sessions are running.
 Coordinator servers should have 3 screen sessions, one for the SQL proxy, one for the API server, and one for the coordinator.
 Workers should have 1 session, for the worker itself.